On This Day in History: October 13

 - Scott Cooper, American baseball player

-- Trevor Hoffman, American baseball player and manager
+- Trevor Hoffman, American baseball player

 - Javier Sotomayor, Cuban high jumper